Todd Wessinger: Appeals

 On January 8, 2018, the U.S. Supreme Court rejected Wessinger's appeal and confirmed his death sentence for the Baton Rouge restaurant shooting.

 Another appeal was filed to the U.S. Supreme Court.
 Wessinger's lawyers argued in this appeal that the jury presiding Wessinger's original trial did not hear mitigating evidence from his trial counsel, which included the child abuse and brain damage caused by a stroke suffered by Wessinger during his childhood, factors that would have allowed him to be spared the death penalty.
 The petition was likewise rejected by a near unanimous vote of 8–1 on March 5, 2018.
 Guzzardo's father reportedly applauded the decision by stating, "It’s one step closer to justice."

 On December 20, 2022, Wessinger's petition for habeas relief was granted by U.S. District Judge John W. deGravelles, who ordered Wessinger to undergo a new sentencing trial, and the state prosecutors had since filed an appeal against the ruling.

 In June 2025, deGravelles once again ordered a new re-sentencing trial, but the prosecution filed an appeal against the decision.

+On March 31, 2026, the 5th Circuit Court of Appeals heard the prosecution's appeal to overturn deGravelles's ruling.

+On August 18, 2026, the 5th Circuit Court of Appeals reversed the lower court's decision and denied Wessinger's request to avoid his execution, which was now set to move forward.

+On September 9, 2026, Wessinger filed a lawsuit against the state, seeking to bar them from executing him with the newly-enacted method of nitrogen hypoxia, which was previously deployed by the state to execute Jessie Hoffman Jr. on March 18, 2025, for the murder of Molly Elliot.